jimniels/blog/src/client/posts/2013-07-29-sass-variable-interpolation-workarounds.md

 ---
-title: Workarounds to Variable Interpolation in Sass
-tags: thoughts engineering
 redirect_from: /posts/sass-variable-interpolation-workarounds/
 ---

+#thoughts #engineering

+# Workarounds to Variable Interpolation in Sass

 Currently in Sass, interpolating list values in variable names is not supported (although maps are [supposedly slated for Sass 3.3](https://github.com/nex3/sass/issues/132#issuecomment-17581804)).
 However, there is a workaround solution until maps come.
 Allow me to elaborate: